ubilabs/webpack-node-modules-list/README.md

 This option allows to change the name of the output file.
 The file path is relative to the webpack output directory.

 #### options.format
-This option allows to change the output format. md (markdown) and json are supported.
+This option allows to change the output format. `markdown` and `json` are supported.

 #### Example